[updated February 2019]

-The St Vincent de Paul Society does not support the cashless welfare card.
-There is no evidence it improves the wellbeing of individuals or communities, either by reducing substance abuse or by increasing employment outcomes.
-The cashless welfare card also carries a high risk of unintended and expensive consequences across government and the community, including social exclusion and stigmatisation, increased financial hardship, and the erosion of individual autonomy and dignity.
+The St Vincent de Paul Society does not support the cashless debit card.
+There is no evidence that it improves the wellbeing of individuals or communities, either by reducing substance abuse or by increasing employment outcomes.
+The cashless debit card also carries a high risk of unintended and expensive consequences across government and the community, including social exclusion and stigmatisation, increased financial hardship, and the erosion of individual autonomy and dignity.
 Ultimately, this is a punitive and paternalistic measure that is driven by ideology rather than evidence.

 According to the Government, the card will be selectively applied in locations where “high levels of welfare dependence exist alongside high levels of harm related to drug and alcohol abuse”.

 A trial of the card began in early 2016 in Ceduna (SA) and the East Kimberley (WA).
 In Ceduna and the East Kimberley, all working age recipients of income support are forced to use the card – regardless of their financial competence and drinking or drug habits.

 In the 2017 Federal Budget, the Government announced the trial would be extended in Ceduna and East Kimberley, and expanded to the Goldfields (WA) and the Bundaberg/Hervey Bay regions (QLD).
 Proposed legislation was introduced which would have enabled the card to be extended to an unlimited number of places for an indefinite period.

 However, opposition from the Senate forced the Government to scale back its planned expansion.
 Legislation was passed in February 2018 which allowed for a one-year extension of the trial in existing locations and expansion to one additional site, namely the Goldfields region of Western Australian.
 The roll-out of the card in the Goldfields region commenced in March 2018.